Skip to content

 The following history of Job Training Programs was adapted from the CATO Institute [vi].

 In 1973, Congress enacted the Comprehensive Employment and Training Act (CETA), which boosted subsidies for job training programs and extended the funding for direct government jobs.
 The PEP program was renamed Public Service Employment (PSE), and it handed out billions of dollars through the 1970s to create jobs in state and local governments and nonprofit organizations.
-Under President Jimmy Carter, the federal government was directly funding more than 700,000 PSE jobs annually.
+Under President Jimmy Carter, the federal government funded more than 700,000 PSE jobs annually.
 The PSE jobs program was highly controversial in its approach and effectiveness.

 The scandal-plagued CETA was replaced in 1982 by the Job Training and Partnership Act.
-JTPA was designed to help poor and unskilled workers improve their employability and increase their wages.
+JTPA was designed to help poor and unskilled workers improve their employability and wages.
 Rather than creating government jobs, JTPA put the emphasis on training workers for private-sector jobs.
 In 1998, the Workforce Investment Act reorganized federal employment and training programs in an effort to make them more efficient and effective.
-It built on JTPA and continued the focus on the job training.
+It built on JTPA and continued the focus on the-job training.
 One new feature was the creation of One-Stop Career Centers across the nation, with the goal to help unemployed workers find jobs and access employment counseling and job training.

 The Workforce Innovation and Opportunity Act of 2014 amended the Workforce Investment Act and consolidated programs into a single funding source.
 It authorized programs under the act for six years with the proviso that the programs measure how many participants get new jobs under the various programs [vii].